buildpacks-community/kpack-cli/RFCs/Image Filter.md

 ### Context:

 When kpack produces a build, certain attributes are surfaced to the end-user that serve to provide additional context about the build and why it was initiated.
-Some of this metadata intends to provide end-users with a bill of materials about the build.
-Such fields include `Image`, `Pod Name`, `Builder`, `Run Image`, `Source`, `Url`, and `Revision`.
+Some of this metadata intends to provide end-users with a summary of how the image was built.
+These fields include `Image`, `Pod Name`, `Builder`, `Run Image`, `Source`, `Url`, and `Revision`.

 We provide additional fields in the kpack build object that are geared towards reassuring the user that a successful build occurred as well as why the build was initiated.
 Because of their usefulness in conveying this information to the user, the build’s `STATUS` and `REASON` attributes are surfaced prominently in the `kp build list` table.